ryukirisame/learningjs/how js works.md

 ## Lexical Environment Structure
 A lexical environment has 2 parts:
 1. Environment Record
-2. Reference to the our environment
+2. Reference to the outer environment

 ### Environment Record
 The precise definition is that an environment record holds the identifier bindings which were created in the scope of the lexical environment.
 So basically, it holds the function’s local variables, arguments, and inner function declarations.